coreyhu/AlexaLyrics/README.md

 # LoseYourselfAlexa
-An Alexa Skill that sings you Lose Yourself by Eminem upon request.
+An Alexa Skill that reads off a set of lyrics

 It can be deployed through AWS Lambda.